Does Homeowners Insurance Cover Earthquakes?

 Sinkholes

-Some states require insurers to offer sinkhole insurance, or you can tack it on to your homeowners insurance at a cost, or purchase separate coverage for sinkholes, also at a cost.
+Some states require insurers to offer sinkhole insurance, or you can tack it on to your homeowner's insurance at a cost or purchase separate coverage for sinkholes, also at a price.

 Masonry